-- I, Pardip Sandhu, Town Lead Anti-Social Behaviour Officer for Sandwell Metropolitan Borough Council, based in Oldbury, Sandwell, West Midlands, WILL SAY AS FOLLOWS: - 1.
-Except where indicated to the contrary, the facts in this statement are within my knowledge and are true.
-Where the facts in this statement are not within my direct knowledge, they are based on the source indicated and are true to the best of my information and belief. - I make this statement further to my statement dated 27th September 2022 and following the interim injunction that was granted by Mrs Justice Hill sitting at the High Court (Royal Courts of Justice) London on 21st December 2022 against persons unknown regarding the issue of street racing within the Black Country. - With regard to street racing complaints received in Sandwell since the interim injunction was granted, Sandwell has continued to receive further complaints from local residents including complaints of unknown persons riding off road motorcycles and quad bikes along canal towpaths, parks, fields and even setting them alight after use.
-The list provided by myself is here and exhibited to this statement as exhibit, "PS1". - 4.
-The calls for service have continued as they were prior to the interim injunction with off road motorbikes being reported mainly. - 5.
-I therefore fully support all the authorities in the application for the injunction.
+- I, Pardip Sandhu, Town Lead Anti-Social Behaviour Officer for Sandwell Metropolitan Borough Council, based in Oldbury, Sandwell, West Midlands, WILL SAY AS FOLLOWS: - Except where indicated to the contrary, the facts in this statement are within my knowledge and are true.
+Where the facts in this statement are not within my direct knowledge, they are based on the source indicated and are true to the best of my information and belief. - I make this statement further to my statement dated 27th September 2022 and following the interim injunction that was granted by Mrs Justice Hill sitting at the High Court (Royal Courts of Justice) London on 21st December 2022 against persons unknown regarding the issue of street racing within the Black Country. - With regard to street racing complaints received in Sandwell since the interim injunction was granted, Sandwell has continued to receive further complaints from local residents including complaints of car cruising, unknown persons riding off road motorcycles and quad bikes along canal towpaths, parks, fields and even setting them alight after use. - 4.
+The calls for service have continued as they were prior to the interim injunction and has resulted in 5 arrests being made mainly on Kenrick Way, West Bromwich.
+These are currently awaiting hearing dates for committal proceedings in September and October 2023. - 5.
+I can confirm that following recent events and arrests made on Kenrick Way, West Bromwich, I visited the sites on Thursday 7th September 2023 and from this visit I can report that two signs that were installed along Kenrick Way, are no longer present and their removal was not authorised.